2024 ASTA Legislative Day Recap!

 I’ll continue to flesh this out throughout the conference itself as I snag some time.
 But here’s a few highlights.

-Introductory Speech - Zane Kirby President & CEO at ASTA
+Introductory Speech - Zane Kerby President & CEO at ASTA

-Zane Kirby kicked it off with some pretty juicy data-driven overview.
+Zane Kerby kicked it off with some pretty juicy data-driven overview.
 Here’s a few takeaways:

 1. Advisor segment is growing: